 - Take advantage of monthly Fire Prevention Opens in New Window yard waste drop off events hosted by the Los Altos County Fire District that occur on the 3rd Saturday of each month (unless otherwise notified).

-- Take advantage of the Town-wide Clean-up Events that occur three (3) times each year (dates are determined annually, and are included in newsletters and posted online).
-The next event is July 27, 2019.
+- Take advantage of the Town-wide Clean-up Events that occur 3 times each year (dates are determined annually, and are included in newsletters and posted online).

-- Take advantage of the two (2) on-call clean up events provided each year at no additional charge.
-These are scheduled at your convenience and include up to three (3) piles of clean yard trimmings (pile size must not exceed three (3) feet, by three (3) feet, by three (3) feet).
+- Take advantage of the 2 on-call clean up events provided each year at no additional charge.
+These are scheduled at your convenience and include up to 3 piles of clean yard trimmings (pile size must not exceed 3 feet, by 3 feet, by 3 feet).

-- Utilize your four (4) yard trimmings vouchers provided annually at no additional charge.
-These vouchers will be mailed to customers in the August 1st bill (covering the 3-month period of July – September) and annually in the February bill thereafter.
+- Utilize your 4 yard trimmings vouchers provided annually at no additional charge.
+These vouchers will be mailed to customers in the August 1st bill (covering the 3-month period of July through September) and annually in the February bill thereafter.

-To submit a service request (including opening a new service account) please use Service Request Form in link below:
+- To submit a service request (including opening a new service account) please use Service Request Form

-Take advantage of the 2020 Brush and Yard Trimmings Collection Schedule (partnership with the Los Altos Hills County Fire District)
+- Take advantage of the Brush and Yard Trimmings Collection (partnership with the Los Altos Hills County Fire District)

 Interested in home composting?
-See educational information from the University of California Agricultural and Natural Resources Website: http://cesantaclara.ucanr.edu/Home_Composting_Education/
+See educational information from the University of California Agricultural and Natural Resources Website.